slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - **Camel** case must be used to for bean ids, names and aliases as well as properties

 When overriding a bean, there are two approaches to use:
- - An overriding bean can be defined as a completely independent bean and use the same id or the same alias as the bean being overriden
+ - An overriding bean can be defined as a completely independent bean and use the same id or the same alias as the bean being overriden.
+In this case, only the generic conventions apply
  - An overriding bean can be defined inheriting from the bean that it overrides.
-In this case, the parent attribute should be defined and all properties defined in the parent bean should not be redefined in the overriding bean u
+In this case, the parent attribute should be defined and all properties defined in the parent bean should not be redefined in the overriding bean unless those properties are being adapted

-The rules for the definition of web specific and global beans must be understood so as not to define beans in the wrong place.
-Web specific beans must be defined in the <extensionname>-web-spring.xml file in the resources/\<extension-name>/web/spring folder.
-Global bean definitions are performed in the \<extension-name>-spring.xml file in the resources folder.
+It must should be understood that there is a difference between

 Standalone bean example: